Change the World!

 The goal of the Change the World Award is to recognize Multicultural & Gender Studies graduates who have made substantial contributions to social justice efforts while at Chico State and aid them in their transition into their chosen social justice profession.
 We know that changing the world is hard work, and these diversity and inclusion leaders will have demonstrated their dedication and willingness to sacrifice for important causes.
 However, recent graduates face additional stressors and expenditures as they relocate, shift wardrobes, and enter the job market.
-We would like to lighten that load a little, so that recipients of this $500 award can get right to the activism and advocacy work they are all about—and that our world needs so urgently.
-This is your chance to help them change the world—one donation at a time!
+We would like to lighten that load a little, so that recipients of this $1000 award can get right to the activism and advocacy work they are all about—and that our world needs so urgently.

 - Your $25 gift pays for gas to get to that Bay Area interview.